Men's health: Suicide

 Suicide has a high incidence rate in men but often lacks public awareness.
 Suicide is the 13th leading cause of death globally, and in most parts of the world, men are significantly more likely to die by suicide than women, although women are significantly more likely to attempt suicide.
-This is known as the "gender paradox of suicidal behaviour".
+This is known as the "gender paradox of suicidal behavior".
 Worldwide, the ratio of suicide deaths was 1.8:1 men per woman in 2016 according to the World Health Organization.
 This gender disparity varies greatly between countries.
 For example, in the United Kingdom and Australia, this men/women ratio is approximately 3:1, and in the United States, Russia, and Argentina approximately 4:1.
 In South Africa, the suicide rate amongst men is five times greater than women.
 In East Asian countries however, the gender gap in suicide rates are relatively smaller, with men to women ratios ranging from 1:1 to 2:1.
 Multiple factors exist to explain this gender gap in suicide rates, such as men more frequently completing high mortality actions such as hanging, carbon-monoxide poisoning, and the use of lethal weapons.
 Additional factors that contribute to the disparity in suicide rates between men and women include the pressures of traditional gender roles for men in society and the socialization of men in society.

 Risk factors

-Because variations exist in the risk factors associated with suicidal behaviour between men and women, they contribute to the discrepancy in suicide rates.
+Because variations exist in the risk factors associated with suicidal behavior between men and women, they contribute to the discrepancy in suicide rates.
 Suicide is complex and cannot simply be attributed to a single cause; however, there are psychological, social, and psychiatric factors to consider.

 Mental illness is a major risk factor for suicide for both men and women.
 Common mental illnesses that are associated with suicide include depression, bipolar disorder, schizophrenia, and substance abuse disorders.
 In addition to mental illness, psychosocial factors such as unemployment and occupational stress are established risk factors for men.
-Alcohol use disorder is a risk factor that is much more prevalent in men than in women, which increases risks of depression and impulsive behaviours.
+Alcohol use disorder is a risk factor that is much more prevalent in men than in women, which increases risks of depression and impulsive behaviors.
 This problem is exacerbated in men, as they are twice as likely as women to develop alcohol use disorder.

 Reluctance to seek help is another prevalent risk factor facing men, stemming from internalized notions of masculinity.
 Traditional masculine stereotypes place expectations of strength and stoic, while any indication of vulnerability, such as consulting mental health services, is perceived as weak and emasculating.
 As a result, depression is under-diagnosed in men and may often remain untreated, which may lead to suicide.

 Warning signs

-Identifying warning signs is important for reducing suicide rates world-wide, but particularly for men, as distress may be expressed in a manner that is not easily recognizable.
+Identifying warning signs is important for reducing suicide rates worldwide, particularly for men, as distress may be expressed in a manner that is not easily discernable.
 For instance, depression, and suicidal thoughts may manifest in the form of anger, hostility, and irritability.
-Additionally, risk-taking and avoidance behaviours may be demonstrated more commonly in men.
+Additionally, risktaking and avoidance behaviors may be demonstrated more commonly in men.